 [00:05:05] Shlomo Ben-Hur: And that, that made Nick Kinley, my co author and myself think that, that we really ought to go more systematically to try to surface some of the origination of that code.

-[00:05:17] Aidan McCullen: i’m reluctant to do this but i was telling you off air I had a couple of instances as a child that I am absolutely certain have, impacted me and they’re the way I am whether that’s good or bad in my later life I’ll give you one instance which was when my very first day in primary school so this is when.
+[00:05:17] Aidan McCullen: I’m reluctant to do this but I was telling you off air I had a couple of instances as a child that I am absolutely certain have, impacted me and they’re the way I am whether that’s good or bad in my later life I’ll give you one instance which was when my very first day in primary school so this is when.

 [00:06:06] Aidan McCullen: And I was a good kid.
 As I was saying to you before, I always learned well, didn’t make noise, respected the teacher.
 And the only thing I can think is that she was doing it to get respect from the class, or she picked on the tallest kid or the biggest kid in the class.
 And she said, somebody told her perhaps that that’s what you need to do to get respect of the class, to get the discipline in the class.

-[00:06:28] Aidan McCullen: And I’m sure that has been, it’s somewhere written into my source code that has manifested later in life. in some ways and i want to really use that as a talking point to bring us to points that you talk about in the book like can being a good kid make you a bad boss and, whether your teachers told you to hate criticism i think those two things are so interesting to see how they manifest later not only as leaders but as as normal workers in the workplace.
+[00:06:28] Aidan McCullen: And I’m sure that has been, it’s somewhere written into my source code that has manifested later in life. in some ways and i want to really use that as a talking point to bring us to points that you talk about in the book like can being a good kid make you a bad boss and, whether your teachers told you to hate criticism I think those two things are so interesting to see how they manifest later not only as leaders but as normal workers in the workplace.

 [00:06:59] Shlomo Ben-Hur: What an incredible experience, Aidan.
 I could relate to it because I was always the shortest kid in the class, but I could imagine.
 That you are carrying it and it has been impacting your code because here you are a successful person after so many years.
 Actually remembering that very defining moment.